Landscape Architecture Research

 5–15 m

-D. racemosum D. macropodum N. sericea I. rotunda I. integra
+D. racemosum D. macropodum N. sericea I. rotunda I. integra F. elastica F. benjamina F. microcarpa

 Understory